Why so many memoirs of dysfunctional childhood?

 The family unit rules

 The family is a unit that is precious and powerful, a crucible of human experience in which we were formed.
 Parents and extended family feed, clothe, teach, guide, punish, demand, coax, love, or not.
 Siblings stick together or not.
-Memoirs of extreme cases help us piece together a deeper understanding of this unit and give us glimpses of how it worked in our own life.
+Memoirs of extreme cases help us piece together a deeper understanding of the family unit and give us glimpses of how it worked in our own life.

 Solve a puzzle: Is it nature or nurture?